 Design: In-ear (intra-aural) vs On-ear (supra-aural) vs Over-ear (circumaural)

 In-ear headphones are the small kind that you put in your ear canals.
 These are uncomfortable to use over long periods of time.
 They also tend to fall out of your ears every now and then, requiring you to stop all else and put them back in their place.
 Their advantage is that you can share your music by giving one of the earbuds to another person.
 They are usually plastic or rubber earbuds.
 Some plastic ones have foam covers that tend to itch after wearing them for a while.

 Wired headphones have the disadvantage that their cables spoil after a few months or a few weeks if they’re of low quality and you’re a heavy user.
 If you must get wired headphones, get one that has a detachable cable so that you can replace it when it gets bad.

-Wireless headphones don’t have this issue that plagues wired headphones and usually come with inbuilt rechargeable batteries.
+Wireless Bluetooth headphones don’t have this issue that plagues wired headphones and usually come with inbuilt rechargeable batteries.
 They’re awesome for mobility since you can use them from up to 30 ft from where your music device is placed.

 Comfort: weight, pressure, foam thickness

 Look out for weights on the specs sheet of prospective headphones.
 Lighter headphones feel more comfortable.

 For circumaural and supra-aural ones, make sure that the foams on the headphone cups are soft, thick and feel good against your skin.